harryhan618/SCNN_Pytorch/README.md

 └── list
 ```

-Then modify the path of `CULane_path` in `config.py`. **Note: absolute path is encouraged.**
+**Note: absolute path is encouraged.**

 ### Tusimple
 The dataset is available in [here](https://github.com/TuSimple/tusimple-benchmark/issues/3).
 Please download and unzip the files in one folder, which later is represented as `Tusimple_path`.
+Then modify the path of `Tusimple_path` in `config.py`.
 ```
 Tusimple_path
 ├── clips